campjake/Coffee-Tracker/README.md

 So we will aim to focus more on those who have a burr grinder and can more consistently grind coffee beans to a certain fineness day-to-day.

 ### Notes & Resources
 The Coffee Tracker is made using C++ & Qt Creator.
-Please contribute with your feedback.
 I am learning design principles as I go, so I appreciate all constructive feedback.
 Thanks!

 Jake